Red-AM/LC_mods/plugins/PopleZoo-BetterItemScan/README.md

 - 'AdjustScreenPositionXaxis' & 'AdjustScreenPositionYaxis' are to help adjust the ui on the screen's position (recommend adjutments for ultrawide users or also downloading the ultrawide mod)
 - 'ShowTotalOnShipOnly' allows you to see the scanned amount only on the ship
 - 'ItemScanningUICooldown' allows you to adjust how long the UI Stays on screen
+- 'FontSize' allows you to adjust the size of the text on screen.
+However this may have to be done manually in the Bepinex config folder

 recent changes
 - Added config option 'ShowTotalOnShipOnly'
 - Added config option 'CalculateForQuota'
 - Added config option 'ShowOnShipOnly'
 - Added config option 'ItemScanningUICooldown'
+- Added config option 'FontSize'

 Small bug fixes
 - no longer being able to peak through walls